railsfactory-magesh/titanium_documentation/source/en/getting_started.md

 ~~~

 The default executables can be controlled by adjusting your system's PATH variable.

+If any of the commands above produce errors, they must be resolved for Titanium to work correctly.
 </info>

 For Android, you will need to [download and unzip the Android SDK](http://developer.android.com/sdk/index.html) somewhere on your system.
 Once unzipped, run the `android` command from `[SDK HOME]/tools`.
 This will bring up an attractive Java Swing UI which will allow you to install the various Android SDK components from the "Available Packages" side menu.